 Spray: Check the California Backyard Orchard website for current information.

 - Stone fruits: fixed copper when buds are swollen and starting to show first color to control brown rot, peach leaf curl, pseudomonas, blossom and canker infections.
-Also, if wet conditions prevail and if mummies have been a problem.
+If wet conditions prevail and if mummies have been a problem

-- Apples: for apple scab when apple buds first show signs of green and repeat spray every 10 days until bloom where scab is a problem.
+- Apples: when apple buds first show signs of green and repeat spray every 10 days until bloom where scab is a problem.
 In many cases this treatment may be combined with February insect controls.

 - Check roses for black spot, mildew and rust and spray if needed.

 - Watch for early signs of powdery mildew on grapes, roses and ornamentals.
 Treat at 2-4” of growth if needed.
 Apply sulfur or potassium bicarbonate when temperature is below 90 degrees.

 - Check roses for aphids; control with a strong spray of water or insecticidal soap.